ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

 - **Role:** A dynamic, data-driven visualization of the simulation's network.
 - **Functionality:**
     -   Receives the `network_topology`, `targetHostId`, `compromisedHostIds`, and `attackPath` as props.
-    -   Calculates node positions in a circular layout to prevent overflow and ensure a clean presentation.
+    -   Calculates node positions using a deterministic, tiered layout algorithm to ensure a clean, professional presentation.
     -   Renders nodes and edges using SVG and styled `div` elements.
     -   Applies conditional styling to visually distinguish target hosts, compromised hosts, and the attack path.